cdslaborg/paramonted/generic/2/_includes/install.instructions.md

 **This is the long way**.
 Despite the scary name, **the entire build process is super-straightforward and fully automated {{compilerInstallation}}**.
 Currently, building the ParaMonte library from scratch minimally requires {{theseCompilerSuites}} installed on your system.
 {% if include.os == "Windows" %}
 {{site.data.alerts.tip}}
 There are ongoing efforts to make the fully automated ParaMonte library builds via the GNU Compiler Collection also possible on Windows.
-If you need this feature, please let us know on <a href="{{site.issues}}" target="_blank">the GitHub issues page</a> to prioritize and expedite its implementation for your usage.
+If you need this feature, please let us know on <a href="{{site.githubIssues}}" target="_blank">the GitHub issues page</a> to prioritize and expedite its implementation for your usage.
 {{site.data.alerts.end}}
 {% endif %}
 {% comment %}